swaraj-wasekar/NewsWebsite/README.md

 # newsWebsite

 Build News Website using HTML, CSS and JavaScript.
-Use newsapi to fetch the news data.
+Used newsapi to fetch the news data.